Lescun to Etsaut – oops!

 Pau promenade – with the funicular in the distance

-After our petit dejeuner at the hotel, we made our way to the train station, via the funicular.
+That friday morning, after a petit dejeuner at the hotel, we made our way to the train station, via the funicular.
 Buying our tickets, we had a bit of time before the 9am train, so grabbed a quick espresso in the station cafe, where we met a solo hiker from Denmark – Joanne – who was also headed to Etsaut to continue her version of GR10 section hiking.

 The train was wonderfully on-time, sleak and modern, quickly putting Pau behind us and bringing us deeper into the Vallee D’Aspe toward Spain.
 Dropping us at Bedous, we transferred to the bus and finished the hour and a half trip to Etsaut.